Skip to content

 1. Restart VS Code

-2. Make sure you're right-clicking on the file tab, not in the editor
+2. Make sure you're right-clicking on either:

 3. Check that the extension is enabled in the Extensions panel